 Your mission readers: Find a group, forum, or podcast where your targeted readers hang out, and if allowed share and promote your book.
 If not allowed, just hang out and learn and contribute.

 Wrote a Mega Blog post.
 This tip has worked the best.
 Not only did I write the Mega Book on how to outline a Nonfiction Book, but I also wrote Mega Blog Post.

 This blog post is the reason my books and classes on the various platforms consistently and continuously make sales.
 The post ranks #1 in Google for certain keywords.

 On average, I get decent amount of views to the post per day.

-I’m slowing down with freelancing work and concentrating more of my efforts on creating products and classes, therefore I turned down a lot of writing work this year, had I not done so I would have made much more money from upsells of my book.
+I’m slowing down with freelancing work and concentrating more of my efforts on creating products and classes, therefore I turned down a lot of writing work this year, had I not done so I would have made much more money from leads generated from my book.

 FYI: For advanced book marketing strategies you might check out Dave over at Kindlepreneur.
 If you want to learn how to build an email service using Mailchimp, you might check out the free videos on the site.